SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ===

-The census data is now easily vizualized as a map.
+The census data is now easily visualized as a map.